AwfulTangerine/wikidata_outreachy_2022/README.md

     -  Some may put last names in {} while others do not.
     -  The amount & position of spaces and line breaks might also be different.
 I would like to further discuss with you and search for new methods to deal with the complex and not-that-structurized bibcodes.
-2) A method to detect non-unicode characters in author names.